Finances

 • Flight Charges — hours flown × hourly rate

-• Fixed Cost — their share of the monthly fixed cost
+• Fixed Cost — their share of the monthly fixed cost (see Fixed Expense Items above; excludes mechanics and hourly-only members)

 • Shared Expenses — their share of any planned expenses marked as split across members